kenwdelong/stability-utils/README.md

 - MethodSecurityInterceptor: order = 600 (e.g., `<global-method-security pre-post-annotations="enabled" order="600">` in XML config) - my method security accesses the database to check permissions, I'd like that to run in the same transaction (and Hibernate session) as the actual operation.

 If/when the Spring bug is fixed, I will remove the hard-coded `@Order` annoations.

+## Update of Oct 4, 2023
+I changed the orders to
+- RetryInterceptor (order=100) - clear out all the state below before retrying.
+Add `com.kendelong.util.concurrency.ConcurrencyLimitExceededException` if you want to retry threads that arrive in a crowd. _Do not_ add `com.kendelong.util.circuitbreaker.CircuitBreakerException` or you will possibly never reset your breakers!
+- ConcurrencyThrottle (order=150) - This guys aggressively throws exceptions after the thread limit is reached, causing problems in interaction with the other two interceptors.
+- CircuitBreaker (order=200) - Move this down, because you don't want concurrency exceptions triggering the breaker.
+Otherwise a storm of threads in _your_ code could trip it, but it's supposed to be watching for problems in the _remote_ system.
+- PerformanceMonitor (order=250) - same

+If this ordering is not what you want, I'm afraid there's no recourse except to fork the project and change the values in the `@Ordered` annotations.

 # Graphite Monitoring